 On the Classification Learner tab, in the Features section, select PCA.

-In the Advanced PCA Options tearaway window, select the Enable PCA check box.
+In the Advanced PCA Options dialog box, select the Enable PCA check box, and then click OK.

 pca function transforms your selected features